 - BADM 437 Business Law

 Jake Brock joined the faculty of the Hutton School of Business in 2016.
 Jake began his career in accounting and business as a cost accountant in the automotive manufacturing industry.
 He earned a Bachelor of Arts degree in accounting, graduating summa cum laude, from the University of the Cumberlands in 2012.
 During his time as an undergraduate student, Jake served in a variety of leadership positions at Cumberlands, including holding the offices of vice president and later president of the Sigma Beta Delta National Honor Society for Business and Administration, president of the Alpha Lambda Delta National Honor Society for freshmen, and captain of the University’s P.E.A.K.
 (Promoting and Encouraging Accounting in Kentucky) accounting academic team.
 He then went on to earn the Master of Business Administration degree in accounting in 2014, followed by the Master of Arts in Christian Studies degree in 2016, both also from the University of the Cumberlands.
-He is currently a student in the University’s Ph.D. in Leadership program.
+He is currently pursuing a doctoral degree in accounting.
 Jake is a member of the Kentucky Society of Certified Public Accountants, the Institute of Management Accountants, the American Society of Church History and the Academy of Religious Leadership.
 He is also an ordained Southern Baptist pastor and serves as pastor of Swiss Colony Baptist Church in London, Kentucky.